Last Updated on July 12, 2021 by Angie

 Overall, a lot of people seem to like Mendoza Express judging by how packed they were on our visit and by what others have told us.
 We're not sure if we came on an off night or if we didn't order the best dishes, but we simply didn't enjoy the food.
 Even when accounting for the slight Tex Mex angle, this one simply is not for us.

-Mendoza Express is located at 812 Mansfield Avenue at the border of East Carnegie and Green Tree.
+Mendoza Express was located at 812 Mansfield Avenue at the border of East Carnegie and Green Tree and closed in 2021.